Color confinement at the boundary of the conformally compactified $\mathrm{AdS}_5$: Lie symmetries and algebras for the deformed metric of

 The rectangular $3\times 2$ matrix in (\ref{so21_4}) plays in the subspace of the ${\widetilde {\boldsymbol{\psi}} }_K(\chi)$ functions the role of a ladder operator conserving the $\ell$ label and rising the $K$ quantum number by one unit.
 In a same way the lowering ladder operator can be constructed.
 The ${\mathcal A}^{(K)\to (K)}_3$ operator reads as the usual $A_3$, multiplied by the unit matrix, and the intertwining happens by one and the same quadratic matrix of dimensionality $(K+1)\times (K+1)$.

 Back to (\ref{so12_1}), the transition between the states of our interest is now directly read off from (\ref{so21_4}) as,

-Along these lines all possible ladder operators can be constucted.
-Such opertors are of interest in spectroscopic studies, where they can be used in the description of excitation- and de-excitation modes.
+Along these lines all possible ladder operators can be constructed.
+Such operators are of interest in spectroscopic studies, where they can be used in the description of excitation- and de-excitation modes.

-As long as interwining transformations conserve the commutators, the $so(2,1)$ algebra constituted by $A_\pm$ and $A_3$ from the respective equations (\ref{Apm}), and (\ref{a3}), remains same also in the representation induced by the metric deformation under consideration.
+As long as intertwining transformations conserve the commutators, the $so(2,1)$ algebra constituted by $A_\pm$ and $A_3$ from the respective equations (\ref{Apm}), and (\ref{a3}), remains same also in the representation induced by the metric deformation under consideration.

 Admittedly, the operators constructed in this way are representation dependent, while in canonical Lie group algebras they are representation independent.
 A similar peculiarity is also observed in other cases of designing algebras of dynamical symmetries, among them the $so(2,4)$ algebra of dynamical conformal symmetry for the H Atom, a subject still under clarification and on which one finds relatively few assertive discussions in the literature (see \cite{Levai} and references therein).